jw2249a/2017-bayes-audit/2017-code/README.md

 ## Implementation notes: identifiers, votes, file names, and directory structure

-This section describes some low-level but essential details regarding the use of identifiers in ``multi.py``, the way in which votes are represented as a sequence of identifiers, use of CSV file formats, how transparency and reproducibility are supported by the use of file names that include version labels, and
+This section describes some low-level but essential details regarding the use of identifiers in ``multi.py``, the way in which votes in a contest are represented as a sets of identifiers, use of CSV file formats, how transparency and reproducibility are supported by the use of file names that include version labels, and